exactmike/OneShell/DevPlans.md

 - [ ] Improve CommandPrefix configurations with profiles - allow NULL or blank and check for duplicates in some situations (like between Exchange Orgs)
 - [ ] Update Azure AD system test command to Get-AzrueADCurrentSessionInfo
 - [ ] Finish SQL Connection logic in ServiceTypes - need to add the right initialization commands
+- [ ] Convert Write-Log to use System.IO.FileStream . . .

 ## AAD Connect Improvements